 For your convenience, we’re breaking grad school interview questions down into three categories: General, Academic, and Personal.
 General questions are the kinds of questions you will almost certainly face, usually asking for basics about you, your intentions, and your interests.
 Academic questions are those questions specifically related to the kinds of scholarship that you have done already and that you will be doing, if accepted.
 Personal questions are questions about your own attitudes and experiences.
 Scroll through to review all of our questions, or use Article Contents feature to navigate to specific sections, if you prefer:

-Grad School Interview Question #1: Tell me about yourself
+Graduate School Interview Question #1: Tell Me About Yourself

 This is almost certainly the most common interview question, regardless of where or to what you are applying.
 It’s so common, in fact, that we’ve already addressed it in multiple blogs and videos!
-Instead of reinventing the wheel, check out this blog on the dreaded interview question, "" – just note that this was written for med students, but the exact same advice applies here.
+This question can and will appear in any professional interview.
+For example, you can check out sample answers we provide for "" medical school interview, ", and even “.
+Truly, this is the most common, but nevertheless nerve wracking question out there.
 In general, you want to think of this as your “opening statement”, the introduction to the story of you as an aspiring grad student.

-Grad School Interview Question #2: Why our school/program?
+Graduate School Interview Question #2: Why Our School/Program?

 Up to this point, you’ve probably been thinking more about what you, as a student, will “get” from the institution (in terms of funding, research support or resources, work in a lab or as a TA, scholarly mentors, etc.).
 At this stage of your education, however, you must realize that the institution will get a lot out of you, as well.
 They will benefit from the research you do, the teaching work you will likely have to do, etc. As well, once you’ve completed your education, you will be an ambassador for their program, whether you realize it or not.
 As you become a working professional, their diploma will be hanging on your wall, and you will thus be representing their educational programming.
 So, what new, exciting ideas are you bringing with you?
 What can you offer them that others may not be able to offer (or, at least, not in the same ways as you)?